 MOED will continue to provide technical support for a Career Pathways Demonstration Model entitled Grads 2 Careers which is funded through a local nonprofit organization, Baltimore's Promise.
 Baltimore's Promise also assists with the administration of the demonstration project.
 The model seeks to establish a pathway for Baltimore City high school graduates who are not enrolled in four-year colleges or universities into well paying, high-demand and high-growth occupations in the city and region.
 The initial goal of the program was to fund occupational skills training for 400-500 graduates over two school years (class of 2018 and 2019), in addition to wraparound services like legal assistance and mental health care.
-Through funds from the American Rescue Plan Act, the program has been extended through 2025.
+The program has been extended through 2021.
 Participating students are recruited in their senior year of high school to participate in training following graduation.
-Training areas include healthcare, warehousing, construction, and CNC.
+Training areas include health care, warehousing, construction, and CNC.

-(H) BWDB will coordinate workforce development activities with economic development activities for the Local Area, and promote entrepreneurial skills training and microenterprise services
+(H) BWDB will coordinate workforce development activities with economic development activities for the Local Area, and promote entrepreneurial skills training and microenterprise services/